 By staying active and engaged, you can help make sure that education funding is protected in the face of any cuts by advocating on your district’s behalf with lawmakers.

-But first!
 Be sure to brush up on the basics of education finance.
 Here are a few resources to get you started:

 Get involved with your local school board and parent/community outreach groups to stay informed on the budgeting decisions.
 While districts will not be able to solicit public input on all proposed decisions, being present and active when possible will ensure that your voice is heard regarding the decisions that matter most to you.

 Meghan is an Account Advisor at Allovue, supporting districts all over the country as they face challenges and opportunities on the path to resource equity.
 Before joining the Allovue team, she spent several years as a marketing professional working with nonprofits in Baltimore City, and is still deeply involved with local arts community.